Group Life Insurance in Canada: What It Covers, How It Works and Is It Enough?

 - Limited coverage – Typically 1-2 times annual salary, which may need to be improved.

-- Not portable – Coverage ends if an employee leaves the job or the policy is cancelled.
+- Not portable – Coverage ends if an employee leaves the job or the policy is cancelled, although some employees may be eligible for group life insurance conversion options that allow them to continue coverage on an individual basis.

-- No cash value – Group term life policies do not build equity like permanent life insurance.
+- No cash value – Group term life insurance does not build equity like permanent life insurance.

 - Loss of control – The employer decides policy terms, coverage changes, and cancellations.

-- Conversion challenges – Converting to individual policy can be expensive, and requirements vary by province.
+- Conversion challenges – Converting to an individual policy can be expensive, and requirements vary by province.

 Overall, group life insurance provides an affordable way for employers to offer essential life insurance protection to employees.
 But there are some limitations to consider.
 As a result, supplementing with individual life insurance may be recommended for some employees.